ucdavisdatalab/workshop_intro_to_sql/README.md

 ```

 ### Wildcard Matching
-There is another way to do this query.
+There is another way to write this query.
 Because our categories are similar, we can use a wildcard - *%* in SQL - to indicate that we want to match the beginning of the word, but the end is allowed to vary.
 Let's take a look:

 ```
 SELECT *